StrangeRanger/bash-style-guide/docs/index.md

 /// admonition | WARNING
     type: warning

 All guidelines in this document are in a "ready to go" state.
 Please note that the wording of this guide may be poor, and requires some editing.
-If you find any issues with this guide, such as typos, broken links, or if you have suggestions for improvement, please create an issue on [GitHub](https://github.com/StrangeRanger/bash-style-guide/issues).

 ///